 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

-The last few years have seen an evolution in channel strategies, from multi to omni to channel-less.
-Diversifying communication channels is a necessary first step, but by itself is no guarantee of rewarding CX.
+The last few years have seen an evolution in channel strategies, from multichannel to omnichannel to channel-less.
+Diversifying communication channels is a necessary first step, but by itself is no guarantee of a rewarding customer experience (CX).
 The ultimate strength of a channel management strategy lies in its ability to meet customer expectations.
-A customer-centric perspective reveals the key differences between channel strategies, and why channel-less provides the best customer experience.
+A customer-centric perspective reveals the key differences between channel strategies, and why channel-less provides the best CX.

-Customers have more ways than ever to contact companies, with most 18 to 34-year-olds using six or more customer service channels, according to Microsoft.
+According to Microsoft, customers have more ways than ever to contact companies, with most 18-to-34-year-olds using six or more customer service channels.
 But along with convenience comes a new risk, as customers’ data and requests are shared across multiple channels.
-This fragmentation costs contact center agents time and frustrates customers, three-quarters of whom expect an agent to know their contact, product and service history, according to the same Microsoft report.
+This fragmentation costs contact center agents time and frustrates customers, three-quarters of whom expect an agent to know their contact, product history and service history, according to the same Microsoft report.
 For contact centers to have relevant customer information at the ready, this data cannot be stored in separate silos.
 Omnichannel, which enables cross-channel sharing of information, went a long way to fixing that.
 But it still falls short of customer expectations.
 That’s where channel-less comes in.

-This is where many channel strategies run into trouble: although agents have the ability to access information on separate channels, they still have to look for it.
-When a call comes in they don’t know the history, so, understandably, they ask the customer to explain the issue.
+This is where many channel strategies run into trouble.
+Although agents have the ability to access information on separate channels, they still have to look for it.
+When a call comes in and they don’t know the history, they understandably ask the customer to explain the issue.
 They have no way of knowing how many times their customer has already told the same story.
 Thus, an inadequately coordinated channel management strategy may actually harm the customer effort score (CES) , resulting in a lower level of service.
 In contrast, a channel-less strategy instantly adds all new customer interactions into one ongoing stream, available to any agent at any time.
 When a call comes in, an agent sees the customer history before the conversation even starts.
 Customers avoid having to repeat themselves and enjoy convenient, personalized service.

 First, more people are encountering multiple channels than ever before.
 COVID-19 changed the way millions of people do business, sending online sales up 6-10%, according to the UN.
-Today 74% of customers say they’ve used multiple channels to start and complete a transaction, up from 71% in 2019.
+Furthermore, Salesforce also says that 74% of customers say they’ve used multiple channels to start and complete a transaction, up from 71% in 2019.
 If a channel management strategy has any gaps in it, more customers will be affected.
-On top of that is a more surprising trend: customers are beginning to take their interactions with companies more personally.
-Tiffani Bova of Salesforce explains: “Disconnected experiences used to inconvenience customers.
-They still do, but they cause so much more damage in our current environment because they signal insensitivity.”
+Second is a more surprising trend: customers are beginning to take their interactions with companies more personally.
+“Disconnected experiences used to inconvenience customers.
+They still do, but they cause so much more damage in our current environment because they signal insensitivity,” explains Tiffani Bova.
 A customer who has to repeat himself doesn’t feel like he’s dealing with three channels; he feels like he’s repeating himself to one company, who won’t listen.